 SPD pedals mostly allow pedal access from any side of the two pedal sides.

-Certain SPD models including the shimano PD-m424 pedals automatically re-adjusts the pedal at a perfect angle for easier clipping in.
+Certain SPD models including the SHIMANO SPD Pedal automatically re-adjusts the pedal at a perfect angle for easier clipping in.

 3. Crankbrothers Clipless Pedals